Spring Undergraduate Research Conference

 The Purdue Undergraduate Research Conference is judged where top students can receive awards.
 The following units have provided award funds for the Spring 2023 event:

-School-related Awards: College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • Honors College • Krannert School of Management • Office of Undergraduate Research • Purdue Polytechnic Institute
+School-related Awards: College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • John Martinson Honors College • Mitchell E. Daniels, Jr. School of Business • Purdue Polytechnic Institute

 Interdisciplinary Awards: Purdue Libraries & School of Information Studies